ton-blockchain/stablecoin-contract/README.md

-# TON-STABLE
+# Jetton with Governance

-FunC smart contracts for Stable Jetton on TON (for instance equivalent of US Dollar) issued by central entity.
+Jetton-with-governance FunC smart contracts.

 # Targets and goals